 General Coping Skills: DBT TIPP Skills

-My name is Kinga Burjan, I’m a registered psychotherapist and today’s short video is to break down what TIPP skills are as per DBT therapy, dialectical behavioral therapy.
+Today’s short video is to break down what TIPP skills are as per DBT therapy, Dialectical Behavioral Therapy (DBT).
 So this type of therapy allows us to access skills in the here and now when we’re feeling the stress.
 So that’s where we’re going to focus on today.

 What you can do to help lower your heart rate, to calm your mind, to calm your body during intense moments of distress.
 But just know that these exercises are really good to practice when you’re not feeling distressed so that when you get distressed, you already have that habit and that experience of practicing these habits.
 So it’s not new.
 So my recommendation and as a DBT recommendation, it is to practice beforehand.
 And then when you need it, it’s going to work more effectively for you.

-So the next part of TIPP skills is I, intense exercise.
+The next part of TIPP skills is I, intense exercise.
 Intense exercise gets your heart rate up and can also help shock the body into a sense of reset.
-So focusing on exercise not only releases those feel-good neurotransmitters like dopamine and serotonin, but it also allows excess mental energy to be directed into something.
+Focusing on exercise not only releases those feel-good neurotransmitters like dopamine and serotonin, but it also allows excess mental energy to be directed into something.
 So it’s not getting built up inside you anymore.
 And therefore we have less mental energy to go toward overthinking and perhaps getting in the spiral of negative thoughts.
-So any intense exercise you could run on the spot do a workout video, anything that gets your heart rate up.
+Any intense exercise you could run on the spot do a workout video, anything that gets your heart rate up.

 The next part of TIPP skills is P, paced breathing, so when you take a moment to allow your body and mind to focus on the breath, this can help calm the nervous system and help you regain a sense of control over your bodily responses.
 It can also allow your mind to return to the present moment.